cfaagaard/CGM.NET/readme.md

 ## Projects
 CGM.Communication: The core communication between pump and CNL.
 Coded in c# .NET standard 1.4.

 CGM.Uwp: The client.
 Coded for UWP.
 Using the "Windows Template studio" with MVVM light.
+Support scenario: Always online and always power.

 All tested on a laptop with windows 10 and a raspberry pi 3 with windows iot.
 The Raspberry Pie 3 sits on the bedside table and runs 24/7 and  "catches" the pump whenever in range.

+TODO projects:
+- Android Xamarin (uploader using CGM.Communication logic that runs on a Android phone.
+Great for mobile, but limited power (under a day) and the size is "not optimal" as my kid points out... :-) )
+- .NET Core (just a proof-of-concept that it can run on Linux.
+Why?
+Because you can :-)... maybe.... )
+- Scenario: Mobil: Almost always online and limited power. -> Developer module that can code generate  sketch-scripts for the arduino.
+(Is Ardunio the right platform??)
+Tested this scenario with a Raspberry pie 3 and a battery pack of 20000mAh.
+It lasted for almost 24 hours.

 ### If you want to use it